pandas-dev/pandas/doc/source/user_guide/groupby.rst

    grouped = df.groupby(["A", "B"])
    grouped.size()

+While the :meth:`~.DataFrameGroupBy.describe` method is not itself a reducer, it can be used to conveniently produce a collection of summary statistics about each of the groups.

 .. ipython:: python

    grouped.describe()

 Another aggregation example is to compute the number of unique values of each group.
-This is similar to the ``value_counts`` function, except that it only counts unique values.
+This is similar to the ``value_counts`` function, except that it only counts the number of unique values.

 .. ipython:: python